Umerjamshaid/Umer-Jamshaid/README.md

 ## About Me
 I'm a passionate software developer with a love for building innovative solutions that make a positive impact.
 I thrive on challenges and enjoy diving deep into complex problems to find creative solutions.
 Beyond coding, I have a strong interest in:

 - **Open Source:** I believe in the power of collaboration and enjoy contributing to open-source projects whenever I can.
-I'm an active member of communities like.<br>
+I'm an active member of communities.<br>
        - [GitHub Community Forum](https://github.community/)<br>
        - [Stack Overflow](https://stackoverflow.com/users/youruserid)<br>
        - [Dev.to](https://dev.to/yourusername)<br>